pashacraydon/pashacraydon.github.io/_posts/2016-08-06-javascript-testing-in-a-node-environment.markdown

           self.build_fixture_html(self.__class__.fixture, self.get_content())
 {% endhighlight %}

-This is my base python class for creating a blank file, generating a Django template from a fake request into a string and writing it's output into this blank file.
+This is my base python class for creating a blank file, outputting a Django template into a string and then writing it into this blank file.

-Here is how I use this base class to render a Django template as a string, which my base class writes to a blank file.
+I pass my Django template to this base class to write these files.

 {% highlight python %}
   from forms import FeedbackForm